Unbabel/backend-engineering-challenge/README.md

 The script will output the result json into a file: ```output.json```

 ## Extra Points
 Extra points are always my **most cherished** points, so, I added additional output to list the **Requested Language-sets Trend**.
-The trending language-sets will be summarized under the command line, showing up to three top trendng language-sets, and will be detailed in the ```output.json```
+The language-sets, which are **requested** during the time span, will be summarized under the command line, showing up to three top trendng language-sets, and will be detailed in the ```output.json```

 ## Extra Favor (to me, of course!)
 I know, I have added comments more than I would do normally.
 I would myself look at this code some day, and yell ```Shut-up and let me see it myself```.
 But, please understand my position.
 Who knows what 'unnecessary' is 'necessary' for whom.
 So, please, overlook such comments where you find any of them unnecessary.